The Topology of Local Computing in Networks: Warm Up: Coloring and MIS in the Ring

 \subsection{General Case with IDs}

-\ifnum \value{SHORTVER}=0{ So far, we have considered only ID-oblivious algorithms in this section, that is, algorithms where the nodes do not have IDs, or do not use them.
-Note that the name~$i\in\{-1,0,1\}$ of a process $p_i$ is external to the system, and is used only for analyzing the ability to solve tasks. }\fi The presence of IDs given to the nodes adds power to the distributed algorithms, as the output of a process is not only a function of the observed colors in its neighborhood, but also of the observed IDs.
+So far, we have considered only name-independent algorithms --- algorithms where the nodes do not have IDs or do not use them.
+Recall that the name~$i\in\{-1,0,1\}$ of a process $p_i$ is external to the system, and is used only for analyzing the ability to solve tasks.
+The presence of IDs given to the nodes adds power to the distributed algorithms, as the output of a process is not only a function of the observed colors in its neighborhood, but also of the observed IDs.
 In particular, after one round, a process $p$ is not only aware of a triplet of colors $(c_1c_2c_3)$, but also of a triplet of distinct IDs $(x_1x_2x_3)$.